pchi2000/Movement-Planning-Classification/README.md

-# Movement-Planning-Classification
+# Naive Bayes Classifier
-Implemented classification algorithm via naïve Bayes classifier to classify data related to movement planning
+Classifies data related to movement planning

 The sim_data.mat file has a single variable named trial, which is a structure of dimensions (20 data points) × (3 classes).
 The nth data